 In April 2014 the album was nominated for Scottish Album of the Year and in December was also nominated for Best Album at the Scottish Traditional Music Awards.
 It reached a high of number 5 in the iTunes singer/songwriter chart and tracks received national and international airplay from stations throughout the UK, mainland Europe, the US and Canada.

 Second album, Brighter Still, with guest vocalist Eddi Reader was released in June 2016 and this brought another Scottish Album of the Year nomination.
 Mojo magazine hailed Adam and his band’s knack for “Paul Simon’esque rhythms as melodic hooks” and with a more soulful tinge to the songwriting, comparisons were made with Astral Weeks-era Van Morrison.

 In 2016 Adam also took part in an album/live collaboration with Martin Green of Lau, Adrian Utley of Portishead, Becky Unthank of The Unthanks and Dominic Aitchison of Mogwai with songwriting contributions from Anais Mitchell, Aidan Moffat and Karine Polwart.
 This resulted in the astonishing album “Flit” which toured the UK and Australia with visuals created by the BAFTA award-winning film animators White Robot.

-Adam’s highly anticipated third album Midnight Milk is to be released on Gogar Records on Friday the 29th of September and advance signed CD copies are available for pre-order now.
-The album launch tour, featuring fellow singer-songwriter Rachel Sermanni starts in Glasgow on the 5th of October and runs until the end of November.
+Adam’s highly anticipated third album Midnight Milk was released on Gogar Records on the 29th of September and the album launch tour, featuring fellow singer-songwriter Rachel Sermanni starts in Glasgow on the 5th of October and runs until the end of November.